 It’s now restored as a youth centre.
 Modern-day pilgrims can get their Camino de Santiago “passport” (credencial del peregrino) stamped at La Placeta bar in the Plaza Castelar.

 A little further down Carrer Major, you’ll find Carrer Travesseret.
-Before the rather elegant road bridge over the river was built in the 1860s, believe it or not, this narrow street was the main route in and out of the old town.
+Believe it or not, this narrow street was once the main route in and out of the old town.

-By the early 19th century, people in La Vila had felt safe enough to make a gap in the town walls for easier access.
+By early 19th century, the threat of attack from North Africa had faded.
+People in La Vila felt safe enough to knock a hole in the town walls and build a road entrance for easier access.
 So travellers going south towards Alicante would have headed along Carrer Travesseret, through the walls, down into the river valley, crossed a ford and climbed up the other side.

-Walk further downhill to Carrer Santa Marta, where you’ll find some rather cool street art; images of the casas pintadas juxtaposed just below the real thing.
-The murals have been tarted up this year (2022) – until then they were looking distinctly tatty.
+Walk further downhill to Carrer Santa Marta, where you’ll find some more street art; images of the casas pintadas juxtaposed just below the real thing.

 Just around the corner is the striking image by local artist Felix Gordero, which dominates the nearby Placa de Sant Cristòfol, covering the entire end wall of a house.